 At some point in time it was discovered that parasite drag was greater than the sum of skin friction and form drag.
 It seemed that when airflows from various surfaces (wing and fuselage) meet, the result will be more drag from these interfering air flows.

-By filling these turbulent areas with a fairing the interference drag is much less.
+By filling these turbulent areas with a fairing the interference drag is much less or even zero.
 This way the designer of the aircraft controlled the pressure differences and the airflows blends together more smoothly and as a result reducing the turbulent wake and drag.